 Everyone laughed.
 As an elite Black swimmer, I know all too well how uncommon I am.
 We’ve all heard, way too many times, the phrase “Black people can’t swim.”
 I’m one of many living cases of that not being true, swimming lap after lap while training at SwimMAC Carolina on the road to the Olympic Games.

-When I was five years old, I nearly became one of the 10 people per day who drown.
-I loved being in the water, so one weekend, our family went to Dorney Park, an amusement and waterpark in Pennsylvania.
-I wanted to go on the largest waterslide, and because I was a very tall five-year-old, they let me on.
+When I was 5 years old, I nearly became one of the 10 people per day who drown.
+I loved being in the water, so one weekend, our family went to Dorney Park, an amusement and water park in Pennsylvania.
+I wanted to go on the largest water slide, and because I was a very tall 5-year-old, they let me on.

 My mom tried to save me.
-But she couldn’t swim either—she had only been comfortable going on the ride because of the inner tubes—so she was drowning on the other end of the pool.
+But she couldn’t swim, either—she had only been comfortable going on the ride because of the inner tubes—so she was drowning on the other end of the pool.
 By the time the lifeguard got me, I had to be resuscitated.
-I vividly remember two shadows over me, of the lifeguard and my dad.
-I was later told that the first thing out of my mouth was, “What ride are we going on next?”
+I vividly remember two shadows over me, the lifeguard and my dad.
+I was later told tthe first thing out of my mouth was, “What ride are we going on next?”

 So what I say to Black women is: It’s like riding a bike.
-You don’t have to continuously get in the water; you’ll never forget how to swim.
-So take a summer, put your hair in braids, and learn how to swim.
+You don’t have to continuously get in the water, and you’ll never forget how to swim.
+So take a summer, put your hair in braids and learn how to swim.
 It’s going to change your vacations forever.